Hanbury, Worcestershire

 Hanbury is a rural village in Worcestershire, England near Droitwich Spa and the M5 motorway.

 The population of Hanbury has remained around 1,000 since the early 19th century, and apart from farming and the popular Jinney Ring Craft Centre there is little economic activity, as the parish is lived in mainly by those who commute to the nearby towns of Bromsgrove, Redditch, Droitwich and Worcester, and the slightly more distant areas of Birmingham and the Black Country.

 History

+Name

+The name Hanbury derives from the Old English hēahburh meaning 'high fortification'.

 Pre-history

 Although some flint tools of indeterminate date have been found in the parish the main feature surviving from prehistory is the Iron Age hill fort on Church Hill.
 Remains of the embankments and ditch are well preserved on the north side of the hill, and are more faintly discernible on the south and east side.
 Most of the hill top area has been used as a burial ground from earliest Christian times, but in an area outside the burial ground a trial excavation was conducted a few years ago by the Worcestershire Archeology Service, and clear signs of iron-age settlement were found.
 That occupation on the hill top continued through the Roman period is shown by the discovery of Roman coins, and it can be conjectured that in the 4th century AD, when the Roman Empire converted to Christianity, a church was first built here.